-Objective . . . to encourage improvement in journalism by offering to qualified men and women an opportunity to broaden their horizons by studying in a university setting
+William Southam Journalism Fellows are outstanding Canadian and international journalists in mid-career who are selected to spend a year at Massey College.
+The objective of the fellowship program is to encourage improvement in journalism by offering to qualified men and women an opportunity to broaden their horizons by studying in a university setting.

 Three or more fellowships for Canadian journalists are awarded annually, tenable for one academic year, September to May, at the University of Toronto.
 Fellows are selected by a committee appointed by the President of the University and the Master of Massey College.
 They are chosen for professional competence and future potential as effective and responsible journalists.
-View the selection committee.

-Fellows are free to enroll in any graduate or undergraduate courses and use the full facilities of the University.
+Fellows are free to enrol in any graduate or undergraduate courses and use the full facilities of the University.
 There are no educational prerequisites for a Fellowship; Fellows do not receive credits or degrees for work done during the year.

 The program typically combines general education with concentration in at least two courses; one academic course must be taken in full and all assignments completed.

-In a parallel, extra-curricular, program the journalism Fellows meet regularly in informal seminars to discuss contemporary issues with personalities from a wide variety of professions.
+In a parallel, extra-curricular program, the journalism Fellows meet regularly in informal seminars to discuss contemporary issues with personalities from a wide variety of professions.

 The Fellowships underwrite: (1) for the eight-month university year, eight months of the Fellow’s regular gross annual salary at time of selection, but limited to $4,900 per month, a rate equivalent to $58,800 gross a year.
-The first monthly installment will commence with an end-September payment and conclude with the end-April payment; (2) all university fees; (3) travel expenses up to the cost of economy air fare to and from Toronto for the Fellow and family; and (4) travel expenses for organized trips during the program.
+The first monthly instalment will commence with an end-September payment and conclude with the end-April payment; (2) all university fees; (3) travel expenses up to the cost of economy air fare to and from Toronto for the Fellow and family; and (4) travel expenses for organized trips during the program.

 Applicants must have at least five years experience and be full-time news or editorial employees with Canadian newspapers, news services, radio, television, or magazines.
 They must have the consent of their employer for a leave of absence and undertake to rejoin their sponsoring organization for a minimum of one year.
 Freelance journalists who have been working consistently in the media over a five-year period will also be considered.